 The unfortunate thing is that when people are insecure, it can lead to several other things.
 Among others, people may find it difficult to trust one another.

-Professionally, the fear of losing one's job can take a toll on a person's mental health, thereby causing social anxiety, negative mood and some other health-related problems.
+Professionally, the fear of losing one's job can take a toll on a person's mental health, causing social anxiety, negative mood, and other health-related problems.

-The problem of insecurity in Nigeria, among other issues, is a significant challenge that leaves many citizens in perpetual fear every day.
+The causes of insecurity in Nigeria, among other issues, are a significant challenge that leaves many citizens in perpetual fear every day.